Andre-Luis-Lopes-da-Silva/Hidden-Markov-model-used-in-stocks/README.md

 These states reflect changes in the statistical regime of the asset (for example, a change in the average return or volatility), but do not necessarily represent direct increases (uptrend) or decreases (dowtrend) in the price.

+The GaussianHMM assumes that the returns of each regime follow a normal distribution, which is not always true in financial markets.

 The data of LREN3 are evaluated at: https://figshare.com/articles/dataset/Macroeconomic_indices_used_in_predictive_model_for_retail_sector_in_Brazil/22674859

 DOI: 10.6084/m9.figshare.22674865